 Small government contractors now have a simple way to comply with Defense Federal Acquisition Regulation Supplement (DFARS) Case 2015-D035 and the requirements of FAR 52.245-1(f)(1)(ii), DFARS 252.245-7001(b) and NFS 1852.245–74(c)(2): marking and tagging government furnished property (GFP) with a “unique identification number (license tag).”

-So often small businesses have trouble competing with the economies of scale that come with being giant enterprises.
+So often small businesses have trouble competing with the economies of scale that benefits giant enterprises.
 Enterprise asset management (EAM) is just such an example.
 For the largest organizations, particularly those doing business with the government of the Unites States, this has been the case until recently.
-Now, in the age of the internet, small contractors can benefit from miniaturized enterprise asset management (mEAM).
+Now, in the age of the internet, the smallest contractors can benefit from miniaturized enterprise asset management (mEAM).

 A service for tiny government contractors

-Imagine a do-it-yourself security kit developed by the police, researched extensively, released nationally by the Department of Justice, endorsed by the FBI, supported by the Department of Defense and used by defense contractors worldwide?
-In the age of the internet, you can have the same delivered in an envelope right to your small business.
+Imagine a do-it-yourself security kit originally developed by the police in 1963, researched extensively in field trials nationwide and released with the backing of the Department of Justice in 1979.
+It’s called Operation ID and it’s still endorsed by the FBI, police and sheriffs.
+In the age of the internet, you can have a superior Operation ID strategy delivered in an envelope right to your small business or home.

-As small government contractors, you don’t need to know the difference between a unique identifier (UI), unique identification (UID), unique item identifier (UII) or an Item unique identification (IUID).
-All you need to know is that when you order our product you are well on your way to full compliance the instant you place your order.
+As small government contractors, it’s less important to know the difference between a unique identifier (UI), unique identification (UID), unique item identifier (UII) or an Item unique identification (IUID).
+The hard part is getting your hands on a globally unique identification number (UIN).